 The earlier you get to the track, the better your parking experience will be.

 3. If you see something, say something

 Parking is at a premium, especially on popular race days.
 This is not a time to hunt around for a better parking spot.
-If you see something, say something to the driver and take it!
+If you see an available spot, say something to the driver and take it!

 4. Keep an eye out for pedestrians

 We're all guilty of being a clueless pedestrian every once in a while.
-There will be lots of people (and small children!) walking around near the track.
+During racing season, you will see lots of people (and small children!) walking around near the track.
 Be vigilant not just about looking for parking spaces, but also about keeping an eye out for little ones chasing a ball, or older ones with their noses in their phones.

 5. Skip the car wash

-Most of the parking is on dirt, grass, or gravel, so bring your car with more clearance and don't bother washing it before you head out to the track.
+Most of the parking is on dirt, grass, or gravel, so you don't have to bother washing your car before you head out to the track.

 6. Take the CDTA Trolley or park downtown and walk

-The track isn't that far from Broadway (a little over a mile), and we highly recommend parking downtown and taking the trolley or walking to the race course.
-Not only will you not have to worry about the traffic by the track, but you won't have to hunt for a spot downtown after races are over for the day!
+The track isn't that far from Broadway (a little over a mile), and parking downtown and taking the trolley or walking to the race course is convenient.
+Not only do you not have to worry about the traffic by the track, but you don't have to hunt for a spot downtown after the races are over for the day.